OBJECTIVES/DESCRIPTION OF EDUCATIONAL ROTATION.

-- The Pathology clerkship is NOT currently associated with an active Pathology Residency Program at TAMC.
+- The Pathology rotation is NOT currently associated with an active Pathology Residency Program at TAMC.

 - Physical facilities utilized include those in the Anatomic and Clinical Pathology Departments as well as the morgue at TAMC.

-- Through instructional methods such as lectures, conferences, one-on-one discussion of cases, and direct observation, the clinical clerk is given an overview into the clinical practice of Pathology.
+- Through instructional methods such as lectures, conferences, one-on-one discussion of cases, and direct observation, the student is given an overview into the clinical practice of Pathology.

 - The student gains an appreciation of pathology as an integral part of the patient's clinical work-up and management.